alexco869/AlexV_Bluestamp_Proj/index.md

 -->
 # Final Milestone

 For my final milestone, I made my modifications, which are an LED matrix that can display text and a case for the LED matrix and battery.
 First I had to figure out how to wire an LED matrix to an Arduino board.
 I researched it for a while and found a lot of different ways, but I eventually figured it out.
 On top of this being a significant obstacle, I also learned a lot about Arduino boards.
-Next, I found a Arduino library made for the purpose of controllin
+Next, I found a Arduino library made for the purpose of controlling the display on an LED matrix.
+This facilitated my writing code.